agaposhkina/OpenSchoolTask2/README.md

 Exposes REST API endpoint to gather Actuator application metrics by given name and sending to Kafka topic.
 #### consumer
 Listens to the Kafka topic and stores the metric statistic in embedded H2 database.
-Exposes REST API for browsing, searching, filtering the metrics statistic.
+Exposes REST API for browsing, searching, filtering, aggregation the metrics statistic.

 ---
 ### Kafka